On Time: First Time, Every Time

 Government research suggests that 17 missed school days a year = 1 GCSE grade DROP in achievement.

 - Make sure your child arrives at school on time.
 This encourages habits of good timekeeping and reduces any possible classroom disruption.
 If your child arrives after the register has closed without a good reason, this will be recorded as an ‘unauthorised’ absence for that session.

-- If you know or believe that your child is having difficulties attending school, please contact the relevant Head of Year, It is better to do this sooner rather than later, as most problems can be dealt with very quickly.
+- Alternatively, you can contact the relevant Head of Year, It is better to do this sooner rather than later, as most problems can be dealt with very quickly.

 Authorised and Unauthorised Absence

 If your child is absent and school either does not receive an explanation from you, or considers the explanation unsatisfactory, it will record your child’s absence as ‘unauthorised’, that is, as truancy.

 Most absences for acceptable reasons will be authorised by St Aldhelm’s Academy

 (if possible, arrange these for after school or during school holidays)

 - An interview with a prospective employer or college

 Your child’s school will not authorise absence for the following reasons: